oconnor663/duct.py/spec.md

 Implementations in languages that don't (C++?) will need to figure out what the heck to do about this.

-## Executing a local script from a path object

-It should be possible to invoke `./foo.sh` using the native path type.
-This is tricky in Python, because `Path("./foo.sh")` stringifies to `"foo.sh"`, and invoking that is an error (assuming "foo.sh" is present only in the current directory, and not in the $PATH).
-The Python implementation works aroud this by `path.join`ing a leading `.` onto any non-absolute path after stringifying it.
-Ideally implementations that need this sort of workaround should preserve the usual OS semantics for non-path strings, so that `cmd("foo.sh")` is still an error in this case on POSIX systems.

-Note that what counts as an "absolute path" can be subtle on Windows.
-In particular, `\foo\bar.txt` is usually *not* considered absolute, because it doesn't include a drive letter (e.g. `C:\foo\bar.txt`).
-When doing the join-leading-dot workaround, implementations should avoid adding dots to these almost-absolute paths.
-That said, many path join implementations will do the right thing here and ignore the dot.
+## Ambiguity between the $PATH and the current directory

+When we run the command "foo", it's ambiguous whether we mean "foo" somewhere in the `$PATH`/`%PATH%` or "foo" in current directory.
+Different OS's do different things here: Posix usually requires a leading `./` for programs in the current directory, but Windows will accept the bare name.
+In duct we mostly just go with the flow on these conventions, by passing string arguments straight through to the OS.

+However, when the program name is given as an explicit path type (like `pathlib.Path` in Python), duct guarantees that it will behave like a filepath.
+To make this work, when we stringify path objects representing relative paths, we join a leading `.` if it's missing.
+This solves two problems:

+- It prevents "command not found" errors on Posix for paths to programs in the current dir.
+This is especially important in Python, where the native path type actively strips out dots.
+- It prevents paths to a nonexistent local file, which _should_ result in "command not found", from instead matching a program in the `$PATH`.

-Although it's tempting to have `sh` accept only strings and not paths, it's important to be able to execute paths in shell mode on Windows, where scripts have no unix-style shebang and instead rely on the shell to figure out what their interpreter should be.
+Note that this applies to `sh` in addition to `cmd`.
+Although it's tempting to have `sh` accept only strings and not paths, it's important to be able to execute paths in shell mode on Windows, where scripts have no Unix-style shebang and instead rely on the shell to figure out what their interpreter should be.

 ## Picking a shell